Published on Aug 26, 2022

 How to Set Parental control on iPhone or iPad?
 Complete Step-by-Step Guide

-Parental Controls also termed as Content & Privacy Restrictions in IOS devices.
+Parental Controls are also termed Content & Privacy Restrictions in IOS devices.
 Setting Parental Controls is a piece of cake for parents.
-Don't worry even if you aren't good with techs and don't understand much about them.
-You can do it by following the steps written here.
+Don't worry if you aren't good with techs and don't understand much about them.

 You cannot rest easy thinking your kids are safe as they are inside your house.
 They may be watching irrelevant content under your nose without your knowledge.
-If your kids are watching a lot of videos and playing online games then they are likely to expose to adult content.
+If your kids are watching many videos and playing online games, they are likely to expose to adult content.
 How?
 The answer is Google ads.
 Therefore, I suggest using parental controls for your family.

-Turning on parental controls will help you restrict certain apps and contents.
+Turning on parental controls will help you restrict particular apps and content.
 Device functions like; deleting apps, purchasing in-games, turning on cellular data, and more.
 If your child uses iPhone or iPad, then it's easy to set up parental control in it.

-- You will see your screen usage history, Downtime, etc. Ignore it and look for Use Screen Time Passcode.
+- You will see your screen usage history, Downtime, etc. Then, click on Use Screen Time Passcode.

 The Must 'Turn On' Restrictions in your iPhone and iPad.

-Likewise, you can set your own restrictions as you feel.
+Likewise, you can set your own restrictions as you like.